-When you fill out the Census, each person in your household (including you) brings $20,000 into your community over the next ten years.
-Fill it out and protect your voting power (this year, California could lose a seat in the House of Representatives—which we definitely don’t want to happen).
+When you fill out your Census, each person in your household (including you) brings $20,000 into your community over the next ten years.

 Everyone has the right to safely participate.
 Yes, everyone—citizen or not—even babies count.
 And despite what you may have heard, there is no citizenship question on the 2020 Census.

-It’s time to get your fair share.
+Now, more than ever, it’s time to resist erasure and claim your fair share.
 It’s time to COME TO YOUR CENSUS.

 This arts-driven campaign—established through a process of interviews and collaborations with key community-based organizations—reflects an ideology of equity and plurality.
 The creative platform, COME TO YOUR CENSUS was developed under the guidance of Art+Action Director of Messaging + Creative, Amy Schoening, with SF-based creative syndicate Partners in Crime and Amy Finn of Agency by Others.
 The campaign typography and artwork selection was brought to life by MCCALMAN.CO design studio, led by S.F. artist George McCalman (who also is one of the campaign’s participating artists).
 The first iteration of the campaign—in the four official languages of San Francisco: English, Chinese, Spanish, and Tagalog—was unveiled on the JCDecaux kiosks along San Francisco’s Market Street corridor, courtesy of San Francisco Arts Commission (SFAC), for Martin Luther King Jr. Week.
 Art+Action’s online open-source toolkit offers versions of select posters re-imagined by Robert Saywitz.
 Forthcoming iterations of the campaign creative will harness the talents of Stoller Design Group.